hmlongco/Factory/Sources/Factory/Factory.docc/Development/Previews.md

 InjectedObject is also handy when...

-1. You have a service that could be comsumed from a view or a view model.
+1. You have a service that could be consumed from a view or a view model.
 2. You have view model dependencies that depend on the Graph scope and you need the view model to be the graph's root.
 See <doc:Scopes> for more details on graph.

 ## InjectedObject Previews